sequence-sh/RestConnector/README.md

 [Sequence®](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.

-The REST Connector allows users to connect to REST services.
+The REST Connector enables users to interact with REST services in sequences.

 This connector works by generating steps from an OpenAPI specification defined in the configuration.